apache/dubbo-website/docs/en-us/user/references/qos.md

 ### Online service command

-When using delay publishing function(com.alibaba.dubbo.config.AbstractServiceConfig#register set as false), you can use “online” command to online the service
+When using delay publishing function(org.apache.dubbo.config.AbstractServiceConfig#register set as false), you can use “online” command to online the service

 ```
 //online all services